 Do not use green lawn grass because the moisture in the grass will also make the nestling cold.
 Place the materials inside the container and push a depression in the center with your fist.

 Once you have lined the substitute nest with appropriate material, it is time to determine the correct location for the nest.
-The substitute nest should be hung as close as possible to the original nest, but no farther than 20 feet away or the parents will not find it.
+The substitute nest should be hung as close as possible to where the original nest had been located.
 Try to think like a mother bird and place the substitute nest in a manner that makes it difficult for predators (cats and raccoons) to raid the nest.
 A good option is a thin, but sturdy branch.
 The nest must be at least eight feet off the ground.
 Place the nest underneath branches and leaves for protection from sun, rain, and predator exposure.
 Secure the nest to survive even a windy day.
 Make sure the nest won't tilt when the adult bird lands on it to feed the young.

 Please note that some birds (i.e. woodpeckers) are cavity nesters and make their nests inside trees.
 In this case, it may be easiest to purchase a nest box from a store and use this as a replacement nest.